High-Risk Car Insurance TX

 If you live in Texas and have violations on your driving record, you might wonder how long these will impact what you pay for car insurance.
 For serious issues like DUIs or reckless driving, the look-back period can be up to 10 years.

-If your violations are smaller, like a speeding ticket, these usually only affect your rates for about three to five years.
-Each insurance company decides how long it considers past violations when setting your rates.
+Minor violations like speeding tickets affect your rates for three to five years.
+Each insurance company decides how long past violations affect your rates.

 Texas High-Risk Car Insurance: Buyer's Guide

-Navigating car insurance as a high-risk driver can be challenging.
-Our guide helps you identify why insurers may view you as high-risk, find affordable options, and know what to do if most insurers deny coverage.
+Finding car insurance as a high-risk driver takes effort.
+This guide explains why insurers view you as high-risk, where to find affordable options, and what to do when insurers deny coverage.

 What Is Considered a High-Risk Driver?